 Incidents of Domestic violence have risen considerably over recent months and we have a duty of care to support children who may have been affected.

 We will ‘check-in’ with the children concerned to make sure they are OK.
-We do this in a sensitive and non-judgemental manner without necessarily referencing what may have happened.
+We do this in a sensitive and non-judgmental manner without necessarily referencing what may have happened.

 We will also phone the parent or carer concerned to check that they are alright and to offer help and support including referral to our Family Support Worker or signposting to other agencies